🎉Grand Opening: May 2026

 Prevention and Oral Health Advice

-• Brush twice daily using a fluoride toothpaste and a soft-bristled or electric toothbrush for at least two minutes.
+• Brush twice daily using a fluoride toothpaste and a soft-bristled or electric toothbrush.
+Spend at least two minutes each time, ensuring you clean all surfaces of every tooth.

 Key Points to Remember

-• Access to NHS dental appointments has become increasingly limited across London.
+• Access to NHS dental appointments has become increasingly limited across London, prompting many patients to explore private dental care.

-• Private dentists typically offer longer consultations, wider treatment options, advanced materials, and greater flexibility.
+• Private dentists typically offer longer consultations, wider treatment options, advanced materials, and greater appointment flexibility.

-• Preventative care remains essential regardless of how you access dental services.
+• Preventative care — including regular check-ups and good daily oral hygiene — remains essential regardless of how you access dental services.

-• Treatment suitability always depends on an individual clinical assessment.
+• Treatment suitability always depends on an individual clinical assessment; what works for one patient may not be appropriate for another.

-• Cost transparency is important — always request a written treatment plan before beginning treatment.
+• Cost transparency is important — always request a written treatment plan and discuss fees before beginning any course of treatment.

 Frequently Asked Questions